 - Red vegetables: red cherry or grape tomatoes, red peppers (whole mini peppers or large bell peppers cut in chunks)

-- For serving, as desired: your favorite healthy veggie dip or hummus (such as our Edamame Hummus)
+- your favorite healthy veggie dip or hummus, such as:

 - Next, thread on green, yellow, orange, and red veggies (in that order – ending with red veggies at the top).